 The capital of Mauritania, Nouakchott is a large and modernized city whose name translates to the ‘place of the winds’.
 Compared to other Mauritania cities, Nouakchott is by far very large and one of the largest and most prominent cities in the Sahara.
 It is presently the economic and administrative heart of Mauritania.
-Sitting on Atlantic coast, Nouakchott has an almost empty coastal strip that regularly floods.
+Sitting on the Atlantic coast, Nouakchott has an almost empty coastal strip that regularly floods.
 Its coastline consists of sandy beaches and shifting sandbanks.
-Areas that are near the harbour are full of quicksand and Nouakchott city is almost covered by sand dunes that advances from the eastern side and is a real problem to the city.
-However, efforts are underway to try and save some of the areas of the largely flat city like works of Jean Meunier.
+Areas that are near the harbor are full of quicksand and Nouakchott city is almost covered by dunes that advance from the eastern side and is a real problem to the city.
+However, efforts are underway to try and save some of the areas of the largely flat city like the works of Jean Meunier.

 Just as you would expect, Nouakchott doesn’t largely rely on tourism for its economic development.
-Key industries in Nouakchott and Mauritania in general include salt, insecticides, cement, carpets, rugs, craft and embroidery products that are sold as exports.
+Key industries in Nouakchott and Mauritania in general include salt, insecticides, cement, carpets, rugs, craft, and embroidery products that are sold as exports.
 The port in the city is also used for exporting copper.
-Unfortunately, the city is suffering serious shortages of fresh water and the rocks no longer contain vast reservoirs for fresh water.
-Since the reservoir is not fed by the rain and thus non renewable, the rapid growth of the city might see Nouakchott completely running out of water by 2054.
+Unfortunately, the city is suffering serious shortages of freshwater and the rocks no longer contain vast reservoirs for freshwater.
+Since the reservoir is not fed by the rain and thus nonrenewable, the rapid growth of the city might see Nouakchott completely running out of water by 2054.
 Water is highly expensive for locals especially those living in the shanty sandy towns.